 Distance to city centre 8km

 Taxi A taxi to the city centre will take around 10 minutes and cost about AUD $20-25.
 An airport surcharge of AUD $3 applies.

 Shuttle Airport City Shuttle runs about every 30 minutes into the city centre for around AUD $10.
-Pre-booking is not required – on arrival, go to the Information and Tourism Bookings booth on the ground floor of the terminal.
-For transfers to outer suburbs and surrounding areas, book the Adelaide Airport Flyer opens in new window.
+Pre-booking is not necessary – on arrival, go to the Information and Tourism Bookings booth on the ground floor of the terminal.

 When to go